Comic-Con-Museum/fan-forge-backend/API_DOCS.md

     path which can have multiple valid values, each of which does something very similar.
 The valid values are described in that endpoint's "Path parameters" section.
+*   Some endpoints and properties in normal endpoints are only returned to logged-in users.
+These are noted in the relevant descriptions.

 ## `GET /feed/{type}`